programisti/string_to_elixir/README.md

 # Meta

-**TODO: Reads Elixir data structure from file (Keyword List) as string and converts to Elixir data**
+**TODO: Reads Elixir data structure from file (for example Keyword List) as string and converts to Elixir data**

 ## Installation